HuaguoshanRD/dzt-helper-mysql/README.md

 ```

 ## Use
-you should launch express service on your remote server(cd /RemoteBackupManage) , and then you can launch client file(app.js) to backup mysql database from remote server
+you should launch express service on your remote server(cd \RemoteBackupManage) , and then you can launch client file(app.js) to backup mysql database from remote server

 ## Client
 install packages first